Groby: Education

 There are four schools, Lady Jane Grey Primary, Elizabeth Woodville Primary and Martinshaw County Primary, whilst Brookvale Groby Learning Campus is located on a campus to the west of the village, and attracts students from Groby and surrounding villages including Ratby, Kirby Muxloe, Glenfield, and sometimes Markfield and New Parks.
 There is also a Scout troop based on the edge of Martinshaw Woods.

 Industry

 The old quarry in the village centre is now an industrial estate - mostly owned by the company GE Sensing formerly Druck Ltd, which makes pressure transducers.

 Groby Quarry is located on the narrow lane which leads through to Newtown Linford, and is still used to quarry granite.
-Lawn Wood Quarry, on the A50, is now largely disused and is being filled in with landfill.

-The light engineering company APT Leicester is based in Groby.